cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 ### Password hashed

-You can also provide pre-encrypted passwords by specifiy the password in MD5/SCRAM-SHA-256 hash format:
+You can also provide pre-encrypted passwords by specifying the password in MD5/SCRAM-SHA-256 hash format:

 ``` yaml
 kind: Secret